Mattlk13/app-maven-plugin/USER_GUIDE.md

 </plugin>
 ```

-In this case, running `mvn package` will automatically run the `appengine:stage` goal afterwards.
+In this case, running `mvn deploy` will automatically build and deploy the application to appengine.

 ### I have a project that supports both flex and standard.
 How do I control which deployment to use?